 Roth IRA Eligibility

 Not everyone can contribute to a Roth IRA.
-In order to do so, you must fall below certain income limits.
-Those limits are based on your MAGI , which is your adjusted gross income.
-For 2019 , here’s what you need to know:
+In order to do so, you must fall below certain income limits, based on your adjusted gross income.
+Here’s what you need to know:

 • If you’re married filing separately, you must earn less than $10,000 to contribute a partial amount.